Donegal v Dublin (2011 All-Ireland Senior Football Championship): Reactions

 The outcome confounded experts across the sport.
 Pat Spillane, uncertain what to make of proceedings after witnessing the first half, famously branded Donegal's style of play "Shi'ite football" live in front of the nation during his attempted half-time analysis.
 This was also the origin of Spillane's infamous calling for McGuinness to be sent to The Hague and tried there for "crimes against football", a comment which would return to haunt him on many occasions for many years afterwards.
 His colleague, the former Meath footballer Colm O'Rourke, speaking on television after the match, called it "the game from hell".
 Booing rang out around the stadium from Dublin fans, impatient at their team's lethargic manner of playing.
 Those who followed the English game were heard to wryly, yet accurately, observe with the score at 0–1 – 0–1 after twenty minutes of play that Arsenal and Manchester United were serving up scores at a quicker rate with the result in that match being 8–2.

 Vincent Hogan would later use the match as an example to brand McGuinness "a leader of sheep" in a famous newspaper article, which backfired on him when he mocked what Donegal would offer in the 2012 season — they won the All-Ireland title that year.
 McGuinness later described the 2011 Championship meeting with Dublin as "a game that came too soon" for his team.

 Aftermath

-Dublin would go on to become the dominant side of that decade, while Donegal would fade into oblivion after their 2012 victory.
+Dublin would go on to become the dominant side of that decade.
 When they met again at the same stage of the 2014 All-Ireland Senior Football Championship, it was possible for commentators to describe 28 August 2011 as "the day that shook football's landscape to the core" in sarcastic and derogatory terms, and the match as "one of the landmark games" in the history of its sport.

 Upon retiring in 2022, Maurice Deegan rated this as the most difficult game he had refereed during his career.